Global Hiring Guide

 7. Partner with an EOR

 Partnering with an Employer of Record (EOR) to onboard professionals from India can help you navigate the complexities of Indian employment laws.
 An EOR handles payroll, taxes, and benefits administration, ensuring compliance with local regulations.
-This option is especially beneficial if you are not familiar with the Indian legal and business environment or lack the resources to manage a global payroll efficiently.
+This option is especially beneficial if you are not familiar with the Indian legal and business environment or lack the resources to manage a global payroll efficiently using modern employer of record software.
+Review the pros and cons of employer of record to determine if EOR is the right model for your India hiring plan.

 Hire Employees from India Using Gloroots